OpenResearchInstitute/interlocutor/opulent_voice_protocol.md

 **Protocol Requirements:**
 - **Addressing:** Support for point-to-point and and conference scenarios
-- **Port Management:** Configurable destination ports for different data types.
+- **Port Management:** Destination ports are used to indicate the data types.
+There is not a data type field in the protocol header.
 - **Network Integration:** Compatible with existing Internet infrastructure and services.

 #### Implementation Example: Interlocutor